MicrosoftDocs/azure-devops-yaml-schema/content/resources-pipelines-pipeline.md

         - features/experimental/*
 ```

-To specify a list of branches to include, you can omit the `exclude` value, or you can use the following syntax to specify the list of branches to include directly following `branches`.
+To specify a list of branches to include, with no excludes, omit the `exclude` value, or use the following syntax to specify the list of branches to include directly following `branches`.

 ```yaml
 resources: